brettz9/BADIPagesCreatedLinks/README.md

 ## Dedication

-This extension is dedicated to our Baha'i friends in Iran who, without responding in kind, but on the contrary, who persevere in demonstrating their loyalty and services to their communities and country, despite the government-sponsored persecution so insidiously leagued against them
+This extension is dedicated to our Bahá'í friends in Iran who, without responding in kind, but on the contrary, who persevere in demonstrating their loyalty and services to their communities and country, despite the government-sponsored persecution so insidiously leagued against them